nekomaho/railsc-local-timezone/README.md

-# Rails Local DB Time
+# Rails Local Timezone
-rails local db time is a gem that makes the display of Date and Time in railc localized.
+rails local local timezone is a gem that makes the display of Date and Time in railsc localized.

 On railsc, the UTC value is displayed by default when displaying the database Date and Time.
 This gem changes the Date and Time display to a localized version set by `config.time_zone`.